cakephp/docs/en/views/json-and-xml-views.rst

 any other special format views by using a custom URL ending with the name of the response type as a file extension such as ``http://example.com/articles.json``.

-By default, when not enabling :ref:`file-extensions`, the request the ``Accept`` header is used for selecting which type of format should be rendered to the user.
+By default, when not enabling :ref:`file-extensions`, the request, the ``Accept`` header is used for, selecting which type of format should be rendered to the user.
 An example ``Accept`` format that is used to render ``JSON`` responses is ``application/json``.